CMRapp/html-stuff/README.md

 The projects in this repository are things that I have created as I refresh and re-develop my skills.
 They might not be perfect, but it's a good starting point!

 ***Note: I am currently enrolled in the Front End Software Developer Boot Camp offered by Promineo Tech.
 A seperate repository will be created for that work.***

+***
+### Project Directory
+:smile: Smiley.html : Created an animated smiley face and background using nothing but HTML5 & CSS